Local Grammar-Based Coding Revisited: Minimal codes

+This length is considered as the default length of a grammar in the approaches of \cite{KiefferYang00} and \cite{CharikarOthers05}.
+We call (\ref{YangKieffer}) the Yang-Kieffer length of grammar $G$.
+It was demonstrated in \cite{CharikarOthers05} that computing the unconstrained minimal grammar transform with respect to the Yang-Kieffer length $\Gamma^{\mathcal{G}}_{\abs{\cdot}}$ is NP-hard.
+We suppose that computing unconstrained minimal transforms for other non-trivial length functions is equally hard.

-In paper \cite{Debowski11b}, we introduced a local grammar encoder, which encodes dictionary grammars symbol by symbol, with two additional symbols for commas, namely, $0$ and $-1$.
-We state its definition as follows. \begin{definition}[local grammar encoder] Consider a code for extended natural numbers $\psi:\klam{-1,0,1,2,...}\to\klam{0,1}^*$.
-The local grammar encoder $\psi^*$ for a dictionary grammar $G$ returns string
+In papers \cite{Debowski07c, Debowski11b}, we introduced a local grammar encoder, which encodes straight-line grammars symbol by symbol, with additional two symbols for commas.
+The encoder applied relative indexing of nonterminal symbols and the encoder was prefix-free.
+Here we give up the idea of relative indexing.
+Leading to simpler notations, this will have no effect on universality and a few other properties of grammar-based codes.
+As a result, we define the local grammar encoder as follows. \begin{definition}[local grammar encoder] Consider a prefix-free code for restricted integers $\psi:\mathbb{X}\cup\klam{0}\cup\mathbb{N}\to\klam{0,1}^*$.
+The local grammar encoder $\psi^*$ for a finite straight-line grammar $G$ with a primary rule $P$ and a vocabulary $S$ returns string

-where $\psi^*(r_1,r_2,...,r_p):=\psi(r_1)\psi(r_2)...\psi(r_p)\psi(0)$. \end{definition}
+where $\psi^*((r_1,r_2,...,r_p)):=\psi(r_1)\psi(r_2)...\psi(r_p)\psi(0)$. \end{definition}